 Optimize What You Have

-After seeing what plugins and themes you can replace or remove, take a hard look at the ones you’re going to keep.
+After seeing what plugins and themes you can replace or remove to improve your Page speed, take a hard look at the ones you’re going to keep.
 Review the documentation of these products and explore their wp-admin options panels—you might find performance-boosting options hiding there that you’re not taking advantage of!

 Take The Events Calendar, for example.
 We have a “Month View Cache” option that creates huge speed boosts for the Month View.
 Many other plugins have similar optimization options that are worth exploring.